 Am I happy with with the way I have to update this Mobo?
 Yes, I am happy with it.
 For the price I paid it’s really nice to have a headless environment that I can remotely update.
 I won’t have to do it very often so I’m glad I wrote down my steps in this blog.

-It’s been a while since I posted about the Gen IV home lab but what can I say I’ve been a bit busy.
-Initially, when I decided to start this refresh I planned to wipe just the software, add InfiniBand, and keep most of the hardware.
-However, as I started to get into this transformation I decided it was time for a hardware refresh too.
-About that time is when I found, what could be, a nearly perfect ESXi white box mobo.
+Initially, when I decided to start this refresh my Home Lab to GEN IV I planned to wipe just the software, add InfiniBand.
+I would keep most of the hardware.
+However, as I started to get into this transformation I decided it was time for a hardware refresh too including moving to All Flash vSAN.

-In this post, I wanted to write a bit about this new mobo and why I think it’s a great choice for a home lab.
+In this post, I wanted to write a bit more about my new mobo and why I think it’s a great choice for a home lab.
 The past workhorse of my home lab has been my trusty MSI Z68MS-G45(B3) Rev 3.0 (AKA MSI-7676).
-I started using them in 2012 and I had 3 of these mobos.
-This mobo has been a solid performer and they treated me very well.
-However, they were starting to age a bit and I sold them off to a good buddy of mine.
-I used those recourses to help fund 3 new mobo’s, DDR4 and CPU.
+I bought 3 MƒSI-7676 in 2012 and this mobo has been a solid performer and they treated me very well.
+However, they were starting to age a bit so I sold them off to a good buddy of mine and I used those resources to fund my new items.

 My new workhorse –